-The government's intent to publish a Food and Farming plan in 2017 was affected by the election.
-Elements relating to a sustainable food system (one that encompasses the aspects of social, environmental and economic sustainability) have subsequently been publishished in the government's 25 year Environmental Plan (https://www.gov.uk/government/publications/25-year-environment-plan), and in the Clean Growth strategy (https://www.gov.uk/government/publications/clean-growth-strategy).
-While it is pleasing to see the environment receiving attention, the two intiatives are owned by separate departments, and a comprehensive plan looking at the entire production to consumption chain is still lacking.
+With the government’s Food and Farming plan further delayed by the election, there is still no clear indication of any policies that will progress the UK to a more sustainable food system, one that encompasses the aspects of social, environmental and economic sustainability.
 The complexity of the food system means that a ‘systems’ (or ‘joined up’) approach is necessary if effective policy responses are to be developed by business and government.
-The need is great; growing environmental pressures, including climate change, soil degradation, disruption of water cycles, expanding pathogen ranges and increasing regularity of extreme weather events, coupled with population growth and migration impact, will continue to affect the food system.
+Then need is great; growing environmental pressures, including climate change, soil degradation, disruption of water cycles, expanding pathogen ranges and increasing regularity of extreme weather events, coupled with population growth and migration impact on and will continue to affect the food system.

 What IFST is doing about it